franciscop/umbrella/src/plugins/remove/documentation.md

 ### Return

-`u`: returns an instance of Umbrella JS with the removed nodes.
+`u`: Returns an instance of Umbrella JS with the removed nodes.

 ### Examples